 1. Boosts your immunity

 Zinc plays a central role in the immune system and its deficiency increases the susceptibility to a variety of pathogens and infections.
 Zinc is crucial for the normal development and function of immune cells such as lymphocytes and neutrophils that protect us from different kinds of infections.
-In different studies, it has been found that Zinc supplementation can reduce the incidence of Upper Respiratory Tract Infections (UTRIs) .
+In different studies, it has been found that Zinc supplementation can also reduce the incidence of upper respiratory tract infections.

 2. Helps in wound healing

-Zinc deficiency is associated with impaired wound healing.
-Zinc plays a major role in regulating every phase of the wound healing process from membrane repair to countering the damaging effect of oxidative stress , .
+Not to go overboard but referring to zinc as a kind of magic healer wouldn’t be an understatement.
+Zinc plays a major role in regulating every phase of the wound healing process from membrane repair to countering the damaging effect of oxidative stress.

-A Zinc deficiency may result in loss of immunity, cell growth and a slowdown of metabolic activities.
+Symptoms of zinc deficiency cause loss of immunity, cell growth and a slowdown of metabolic activities.
+If we come to broadly divide the effects of zinc deficiency, they’d be:

 1. Growth retardation

 Zinc plays an important role in cell growth and differentiation.
-It is also essential for numerous metabolic activities required for normal growth .
+It is also essential for numerous metabolic activities required for normal growth.
 Thus, its deficiency may cause growth retardation.
+You may have to rely on zinc supplementation in such cases.

-Zinc deficiency has been reported in patients with alopecia and its intake has been found to inhibit hair fall .
+Alopecia is a disease that occurs when the immune system starts to attack hair follicles, resulting in rapid and frequent hair loss.
+Zinc deficiency has also been reported in patients with alopecia and its intake has been found to inhibit hair fall.

-Indian Council of Medical Research recommends a daily Zinc intake of 12 mg for men and 10 mg for women.
-Zinc requirement for pregnant and lactating women increases to 12 mg while children of growing age (13 – 17 years) require 11-12 mg of Zinc for maintaining growth.
+According to the Indian Council of Medical Research, daily zinc intake of 12 mg for men and 10 mg for women is suitable to maintain appropriate levels of the trace millennial in the human body.
+Children of growing age (13 – 17 years) require 11-12 mg of zinc for maintaining growth.

-If you are experiencing symptoms of Zinc deficiency, fret not.
-Include these Zinc rich foods in your diet to satiate your daily requirement –
+P.S. if you are experiencing symptoms of zinc deficiency, fret not.
+Include these zinc rich foods in your diet:

 - Pumpkin Seeds – 7.9 mg